Valve Turning Design

 Worcester Polytechnic Institute, July 2013 -- Dec 2013

-Manipulation leader for the WPI-CMU's DARPA Robotics Challenge trials team.
-Development of multiple manipulation approaches including upper-body 6 and 9 DoF path planners based on ROS MoveIt (OMPL), as well as full-body controllers based on a combined Inverse Dynamics and Inverse Kinematics Quadratic Programing technique.
+As the Manipulation Leader for the WPI-CMU team in the DARPA Robotics Challenge (DRC) Trials, I led the development of multiple manipulation approaches for the 30-DoF Atlas humanoid robot.
+I focused on creating upper-body 6- and 9-DoF path planners based on ROS MoveIt (OMPL), as well as full-body controllers utilizing a combined Inverse Dynamics and Inverse Kinematics Quadratic Programming technique.

 Graduate Research Poster